 Find a perfect place to stay

 There are three main areas that are great to stay in, while you’re in Barcelona.
 The Gràcia neighborhood, the Gothic Quarter, and the beaches.
 There are some amazing hotels with rooftop pools, and also great hostels downtown.
-You can find anything from the cutest Airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts.
+You can find anything from the cutest Airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts, to cool Barcelona boutique hotels.

 When to visit Barcelona?